MARQUETTE UNIVERSITY

 IMPORTANT INFORMATION:

-Students are expected to be familiar with following policies:
+Students are expected to be familiar with following College of Engineering policies:

 Undergraduate Attendance Policy

-A link to these documents is included in the class web site (Class materials item 3. above).
+A link to these documents is included on the class web site (CLASS MATERIALS item 3. above).